The “$695 MSRP for only $299!” bikesdirect.com myth

 And what should you look for?
 Check out for how each bikes accelerates while sitting and standing, comfort over big bumps, how it handles road buzz (vibration from “grainy” road surfaces) and any sort of emotional appeal it might have (how’s that for a vague quality?).
 For longer rides, we strongly recommend that you find a small hill you can charge up.
 Why?
 Because there’s nothing that separates a great bike from an also-ran like a hill.
 A really great bike just feels like it wants to go, even climb, even when you’re not in the right gear.
 An also-ran will have you constantly searching for that right gear, that sweet spot where everything comes together (hopefully).
 The really great bike just doesn’t care…it simply performs.
 If you’re in Kansas or Florida and the closest hill is 100 miles away, maybe an overpass will work…

-For more info on the differences between one bike and the next, you can check out our articles on such things as whether a bicycle has a soul, how durable is carbon fiber, do you need a double or triple crankset, should you buy the cheapest bike with the best parts and many others in the menu section at the bottom of each page of this website.
+For more info on the differences between one bike and the next, you can check out our articles on such things as whether a bicycle has a soul, how durable is carbon fiber, should you buy the cheapest bike with the best parts and many others in the menu section at the bottom of each page of this website.

 You’ve found the right bike…now what?